IgnaOromendia/UBA_METODOS/tp1/readme.txt

   A = np.array([[1, 2, 1], [1, 0, 1], [0, 1, 2]], dtype=np.float64)
   b = np.array([0, 2, 1], dtype=np.float64)
   x = eliminacion_gausseana_naive(A, b)

+## Creating virtual environment
+- To use the library you will have to create a virtual environment
+- In order to do this you can simply execute the following commands from the UBA_METODOS folder virtualenv venv
+    ./\venv\Scripts\activate
+- Then from the tp1 folder you will have to install the pip requirements with the following command pip install -r requirements.txt
+- You are now ready to use the library with all the needed packages already installed in your virtual environment